Antarctica for Kids

 Celebrating the New Year in Antarctica

 New Years Day started with kayaking.
-The water was smooth with no wind and just a light snowfall – absolutely ideal.
+The water was smooth with no wind and just a light snowfall – absolutely ideal for our trip to Antarctica.
 We went near shore, not getting too close in case glaciers calved, and circled icebergs, not getting too close in case they tipped over.
 A really fun experience for both of us.

 Then the day got even better.
 We sailed over to Cuverville Island and spent the afternoon with Gentoo penguins.
 It was very similar to the first day with the Chinstraps on Half Moon Island, but the scenery was even more stunning (icebergs), and the Gentoos were fun to watch, going about their business and tending to their eggs and chicks.
 Evelyn never complained about all the walking – she was just taking it in, sitting and waiting for Gentoos to approach her, photographing some, and starting snowball fights with an 11-year-old from the ship.
 Totally in her element.